 Childhood-onset epilepsy affects 1 percent of children worldwide.
 About 25 to 30 percent of these will have medically intractable epilepsy, continuing to have seizures despite using two or more antiseizure medications.

 Options for this group of patients included intracranial epilepsy surgery, vagus nerve stimulator (VNS) insertion, ketogenic diet and drug trials.
 It is increasingly recognized that epilepsy surgery may dramatically improve the quality of life for these children and is the only potentially curative option.

 At Nationwide Children’s, we are leaders in the growing field of epilepsy surgery.
-Though our patient-centered focus, our epileptologists work with families to explain available options, how the processes for the options work and the associated risks and benefits of epilepsy surgery.
+Through our patient-centered focus, our epileptologists work with families to explain available options, how the processes for the options work and the associated risks and benefits of epilepsy surgery.
 The epilepsy care team is devoted to providing the best option for seizure management for each patient and works closely with the primary care provider to coordinate care for patients.